 Lubricate moving parts of door lock with Lubriplate or its equivalent.
+See Figure 1-22.

-Apply a coat of Lubriplate or its equivalent to location of regulator sector indicated at "1" and to sliding surface of window cam and guide channels indicated at "2" in figure 1-17.
+Apply a coat of Lubriplate or its equivalent to location of regulator sector indicated in Figure 1-22 and to sliding surface of window cam and guide channels indicated.
 Although the channel and guide assemblies are different on the rear doors, lubrication of the front door parts is typical of lubrication required on rear door parts.